exchangegroup/braintree-framework-builder/README.md

 * Select Braintree target > Build Phases.
 * Click on "+" icon and select "New run script phase"
-* Pase the following code in the script text area.
+* Paste the following code into the script text area.

 ```bash
 # ---- Copy UI  ----